 Applying Practical EMI Design and Troubleshooting Techniques

-This two-day course on 19 and 20 June gives engineering professionals the ability to successfully recognize, solve and avoid challenging EMI problems.
+This course gives engineering professionals the ability to successfully recognize, solve and avoid challenging EMI problems.

 Demonstrations using working hardware illustrate concepts such as radiated emissions, high frequency antennas, radiated and conducted immunity and crosstalk in connectors, cables and IC packages.

-- Advanced Printed Circuit Board Design for EMI & Signal Integrity (Day 3 - 21 June)
+- Optional Day 3: Advanced Printed Circuit Board Design for EMI & Signal Integrity (11 June)